assarbad/looklink/README.rst

 About
 -----
 ``CReparsePoint`` is a C++ utility class without dependencies to the STL, MFC, ATL or some such.
 It allows you to retrieve all the data stored inside reparse points, the mechanism underlying junction points since Windows 2000 and symbolic links (both for files and directories) since Windows Vista.
 It also supports placeholder files on Windows 8.1 and later.

 ``looklink`` is a simple tool to investigate reparse point properties from the command line.

 Installation
 ------------
 No installation required.
-Download the binaries (32 and 64bit) from `my website`_ or `Bitbucket`_.
+Download the binaries (32 and 64bit) from `Bitbucket`_.
 Use an archiver to unpack the archive, I recommend `7-Zip`_, and then place the ``.exe`` files into a folder listed in your ``PATH`` environment variable.

 As for the utility class all you need is to place the files ``ReparsePoint.h`` and ``VerySimpleBuf.h`` into your project, ``#include`` the former and you should be set to use ``CReparsePoint``.

 Build instructions
 ------------------
-In order to build the tool yourself, you'll either need the Windows 2003 Server DDK or Visual Studio.
-If you use the DDK, you can simply rely on the ``relbuild.cmd`` script, but you may have to set the ``WNETBASE`` environment variable to a sensible value (e.g. ``WNETBASE=C:\WINDDK\3790.1830``) to match the path to the installed DDK.

 If you prefer to use Visual Studio, a solution/project for Visual Studio 2005 is included and you can generate any of the other supported projects yourself using the `premake4`_ that comes with the WinDirStat source code.
 Use a tool such as ``sigcheck`` to verify the code signature on it, though.

 The way you generate the projects is by calling ``premake4`` one of the following ways::